-The personnel departmenthuman resources office shall maintain records of the following information for at least three years: basic payroll and identifying employee data, the dates (or hours) of FMLA leave taken by each employee, and premium payments of employee benefits.
-Medical information, such as that relating to medical certifications, also will be maintained in the personnel departmenthuman resources office in confidential medical records.
+The personnel department shall maintain records of the following information for at least three years: basic payroll and identifying employee data, the dates (or hours) of FMLA leave taken by each employee, and premium payments of employee benefits.
+Medical information, such as that relating to medical certifications, also will be maintained in the personnel department in confidential medical records.